pluswerk/grumphp-config/README.md

 composer require pluswerk/grumphp-config --dev
 ````

-pluswerk/grumphp-config will create `grumphp.yml`, `rector.php` and require some project specific resources if necessary
+pluswerk/grumphp-config will create `grumphp.yml`, `rector.php`, `phpstan.neon`, `phpstan-baseline.neon` and require some project specific resources if necessary

 ### You want to override settings?:

 Look into your generated grumphp.yml

-### Upgrade to grumphp-config 5

-if you upgrade and not start a new Project you should set the `convention.phpstan_level` to `0` or `1`
-so the upgrade is not that painfull for now
-you should gradually increase the phpstan level until you reach the `max` level